FOLLOW US

 Hiking

-Do not hike alone in isolated areas, including on the Great Wall.
-If you go hiking, always leave your itinerary, mobile number and expected time of return at your hotel or with a third party.
+Do not hike alone in isolated areas, including on the Great Wall, due to unpredictable weather conditions and the chance of injuries.
+Even when hiking in a group, leave your itinerary, mobile number and expected time of return at your hotel or with a third party.

 Transport risks